ajpinedam/maui-wiki/Blazor-Desktop.md

 1. Install required .NET MAUI dependencies described in the [.NET MAUI Development Guide](https://github.com/dotnet/maui/blob/main/.github/DEVELOPMENT.md).
 1. Follow the other instructions on that guide for how to build, open the solution, etc.
+1. On VS Windows use the `Microsoft.Maui-net6.sln` solution, and on VS Mac use the `Microsoft.Maui-mac.slnf` solution filter

 # Issue tracking